sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 ### My Recommended Settings

 Below are my recommended settings for KeePassXC.
+To access this menu on macOS, click the "KeePassXC" menu in the top-left of your screen and click Preferences.

 ![Recommended Settings](/img/keepassxc/recommended-settings.png)